-^[1] Documents include any recording of information, including written recordings, audio recordings, graphic recordings, and electronic recordings.
+[1] Documents include any recording of information, including written recordings, audio recordings, graphic recordings, and electronic recordings.

-- d.
+- officer shall determine who will be present at the administrative hearing at any time.
+The Office of Student Conduct may invite observers to attend an administrative hearing. - b.
+At the administrative hearing, the respondent may present and explain all written materials, evidence, and statements previously provided per the process described above.
+The hearing officer may limit the evidence presented or direct the respondent to proceed if the information presented is irrelevant or redundant. - c.
+The hearing officer shall consider all charges against the respondent.
+The hearing officer can ask questions of all witnesses, complainants, and the respondent. - d.
 Administrative hearings may be recorded in the sole discretion of the hearing officer.
 No other party is allowed to record any portion of the hearing; any violation of this provision shall be a violation of the CSC and may result in sanctions.
 Upon request, students may be provided access to review the recording. - e.
 If the hearing officer determines that a witness's statement contains relevant information, the hearing officer shall consider the witness statement as the witness's testimony.
 The witness must be present at the time of the hearing to answer questions from the hearing officer and opposing party, only.
 The hearing officer may limit the respondent's ability to call witnesses if retaliation or safety is a concern.
 Character witnesses are not allowed and will not be taken into consideration when determining responsibility or sanction(s).
 The relevancy of witness information will be evaluated by the hearing officer. - f.
 If the complainant presents a witness at an administrative hearing, the respondent shall have the opportunity to ask questions of the witness. - g.
 A respondent is not compelled to be a witness against themselves.
 However, if a respondent decides not to participate in the hearing, or does not provide information requested by the hearing officer, the hearing officer will render a decision in the absence of such information. - h.
 Respondents will be found responsible of a violation if the hearing officer finds, by a preponderance of the information provided, that the respondent was responsible for the misconduct charged.
 This burden of proof is the equivalent of a "more likely than not" standard. - i.
-If the hearing officer finds the respondent responsible, the hearing officer shall determine the sanction. - j.
+If the hearing officer finds the respondent responsible, the hearing officer shall determine the sanction.

+- j.
 In some circumstances, rather than a finding of responsible or not responsible, the hearing officer may issue no finding.
 In such case, if no additional information regarding the case becomes available, no disciplinary record will exist with respect to the charge.
 In the event further information about the case becomes available, the result of "no finding" may be modified to a finding of responsible or not responsible. - k.
 The hearing officer will ordinarily issue a decision within 10 days of the administrative hearing.
 The hearing officer will notify the respondent in writing of the decision and sanction, if any.
-Complainants will also be notified of the outcome of a hearing if the alleged violations involve an act of violence.
+Complainants will also be notified of the outcome of a hearing if the alleged violations involve an act of violence, or if sanctions include suspension or dismissal.